SolarKnightsRacing/1_solaris/ADL/0005-Part-Numbering-Schema.md

 * Good, because part numbers are still very short
 * Good, because part numbers will self-organize when listed alphabetically
 * Neutral, because it must be paired with some sort of description schema if read out-of-context
 * Neutral, because every part must belong to one, and only one, subsystem.
-This can be viewed as a good or bad thing depending on if you value the benefits of having distinct responsibilities for each sub-system.
+This can be viewed as a good or bad thing, depending on if you value the benefits of having distinct responsibilities for each sub-system.

 ### Confirmation
-Part numbering will be used for all official refrences to parts and assemblies.
+Part numbering will be used for all official references to parts and assemblies.

 ## Pros and Cons of the Options
 ### Sol-El-1234-5